Spur Projects exists to make it an easier option for men to take positive action than to suicide.

 We don't need to redefine it.
 We need to undefine it.

-Really, the main point of this site is to act as a pseudo-resume.
+Really, the main point of this site is to act as a pseudo-CV.
 So, as tacky and self-aggrandising as it is, below are some of the recent awards and accolades I seem to have accumulated.
-Yeah, I've been pretty jammy....
+I've been pretty jammy....

-Queensland Digital Champions are recognised for undertaking activities in their communities (be it business, industry or social community) to help improve Queensland’s digital literacy and digital adoption.
+Queensland Digital Champions are recognised for undertaking activities in their communities to help improve Queensland’s digital literacy and digital adoption.

 Acknowledging 20 young people on the cusp of greatness.